DenZet18/football-talent-compression/docs/methodology.md

 # Planned Extensions
 A position-weighted, WAR-style composite impact metric is planned as a follow-up project for later seasons where richer event data is available.

+# Notes
+The initial implementation focuses on the English Premier League as a case study.
+The methodology is designed to generalize to other leagues with similar player-season data.